Abelian varieties not isogenous to Jacobians over global fields: Constructing families of abelian varieties with specified local conditions

 where \end{theorem}

-The idea for the proof is twofold: For the prime-to-$p$ part we use tame Lefschetz theorems (see \cite[Theorem 7.3]{Esnault} and \cite{EKin}), and for the $p$-part we simply pick enough $\F_q$ points whose Frobenius images generate.
+In the rest of this section we prove Theorem \ref{congmain}.
+The idea of the proof is twofold: We construct $C$ by repeated intersections with smooth hypersurfaces.
+This allows us to meet condition (1) by keeping track of local conditions.
+As for condition (2), we show that it is generic: For the prime-to-$p$ part we use tame Lefschetz theorems (see \cite[Theorem 7.3]{Esnault} and \cite{EKin}), and we prove the geometric fundamental group of $C$ surjects onto the $p$-part by having $C$ contain suitable $\F_q$ points whose Frobenius-images generate the $p$-part.

-\begin{lemma} For a positive integer $n$ prime to $p$, the $n$-torsion local system $\cL_n$ over $\cA_g[r]$ is tamely ramified at $D$. \end{lemma}